electric-eloquence/feplet/README.md

 const feplet = require('feplet')
 ```

-Older version of Node.js, not so supportive of ES6:
+For older versions of Node.js, not so supportive of ES6:

 ```javascript
 var feplet = require('feplet/dist/feplet.node.es5.js')